 answers.
 I did this for a roundtable program also.

 You can make up your own questions from the handbook.
-I am also willing to
+Questions I have used

 Gene von Rosenberg